 - Pets: Are any pets allowed on the property?

 - Rules and Regulations: Are there any other specific rules and regulations the tenant must follow?

-- Subleasing: Can the tenant sublease the property?
+- Subleasing: Can the tenant sublease or sublet the property?

 - Renter’s Insurance: Does the tenant need to carry renter’s insurance?